Amanda Sobhy

-Amanda Sobhy (born June 29, 1993; Sea Cliff, New York) is an American squash player.
+Amanda Sobhy (born June 29, 1993) is an American squash player.
 A five-time national champion, she was the first U.S.-born player to reach the top five in the Professional Squash Association (PSA) world rankings.
 She reached a career-high world ranking of No. 3 in October 2021 after reaching the semi-finals of the 2021 British Open and the 2021 CIB Egyptian Open, and winning the 2021 Oracle Netsuite Open.

 Early life

 Amanda Sobhy was born in Sea Cliff, New York, to an Egyptian father, Khaled Sobhy, and an American mother, Jodie Larson.
 Both of her parents played squash.